4 tips to help keep your New Year’s financial resolutions on track

 Tip 1: This broad statement often results in failure because it expresses a desire, but does not clearly explain how to meet goals and objectives that lead to success.
 It can be compared to intentions such as losing weight or quitting smoking without a clearly defined strategy to implement toward these goals.
 To achieve good results, a defined plan to change behavior is needed.
 Developing a budget is the first step to gaining control over money.
 Budgeting requires a thorough understand of cash inflows, such as all your sources of income, and outflows, such as spending for food, housing and leisure.

 Like dieting, maintaining a budget is often best achieved when you have an accountability partner.
 Researchers at the University of Notre Dame and the University of Cambridge found that couples with joint bank accounts made more practical purchases because they were accountable to each other.2 If you do not have an accountability partner at home, working with a financial advisor may be beneficial.

 I am going to eliminate spending

-Tip 2: A benefit of the COVID environment is that it has forced individuals to recognize how they spend money.
-During 2020 and 2021, many households realized how much cash they have historically spent unconsciously on travel, entertainment, dining out and leisure.
+Tip 2: A benefit of the pandemic environment is that it forced individuals to recognize how they spend money.
 Hopefully, this realization will allow households to find a healthier balance between spending and saving going forward.
 However, aggressive spending reductions may be difficult to adjust to and cause individuals to feel defeated.
 Changes to your budget should be realistic and sustainable.
 A budget that requires sacrifices is good; however, if it is too strict it may not be properly maintained.
 Proper budgeting should also set rewards for milestones hit so you will be motivated to continue the process.

 I am going to pay off my credit cards